Effective algorithm of analysis of integrability via the Ziglin's method: Algebraic obstructions to integrability

 is called the system of {\it variational equations} along the particular solution $x_0(\cdot)$.
 We write $A(x_0(t))$ instead of just $A(t)$, to stress the fact that the matrix of this linear system depends on time only implicitly via its dependence on the particular solution.
 If the system (\ref{syst_lin}) has multivalued solutions then the system (\ref{2syst1}) also does.
 We will be however interested in a more subtle property of these systems, namely branching of the solutions of the system of variational equations (\ref{syst_lin}) when moving along the Riemann surface of the particular solution $x_0$ of (\ref{2syst1}).

-Thus we will consider a system of $n$ linear equations (\ref{syst_lin}), where the entries of the matrix $A$ are holomorphic functions defined in a connected neighbourhood of the Riemann surface $x_0$.
+Thus we will consider a system (\ref{syst_lin}) of $n$ linear equations, where the entries of the matrix $A$ are holomorphic functions defined in a connected neighbourhood of the Riemann surface $x_0$.
 Locally for any given value of $\xi(t_0) = \xi_0$ there exists a unique holomorphic continuation of the solution (\ref{syst_lin}).
 One can continue it along any path in $x_0$ but the result in the generic case need not be single-valued.
-Let $\gamma$ be a loop (closed path) starting from $x(t_0)$ parametrized by some path on the complex plane.
-Constructing the continuation of the solution $\xi(t)$ of (\ref{syst_lin}) defined in the neighbourhood of $x(t_0)$ along $\gamma$ we obtain another solution $\xi_*(t)$ of (\ref{syst_lin}) defined in the same neighbourhood.
-Since the system (\ref{syst_lin}) is linear, there exists a complex $n \times n$ matrix $T_\gamma$ such that $\xi_*(t) = T_\gamma \xi(t)$ for any $\xi$.
+Let $\gamma$ be a loop (closed path) starting from $x_0(t_0)$ parametrized by some path on the complex plane.
+Constructing the continuation of the solution $\xi(t)$ of (\ref{syst_lin}) defined in the neighbourhood of $x_0(t_0)$ along $\gamma$ we obtain another solution $\xi_*(t)$ of (\ref{syst_lin}) defined in the same neighbourhood.
+Since the system (\ref{syst_lin}) is linear, there exists a fundamental system of its solutions, such a continuation corresponds to a change of basis in the linear space spanned by it and thus can be encoded by a complex $n \times n$ matrix $T_\gamma$.
 Branching of the solutions of (\ref{syst_lin}) corresponds to $T_\gamma \neq id$.

 The set of all matrices ${\cal M} = \{T_\gamma\}$, corresponding to all the loops $\gamma$ in $x_0$, forms a group called the \emph{monodromy group} of the linear system (\ref{syst_lin}) along the solution $x_0$.
 The matrices certainly depend on the choice of the base point on $x_0$ but all the groups ${\cal M}$ are isomorphic.
 It is important to note that two homotopic loops produce the same monodromy matrices, therefore it is sufficient to consider only one representative $\gamma$ from each homotopy class.